Types of Geothermal Data

 - Well log data for subsurface petrophysical characterization, developing temperature logs

 - Core data obtained by drilling boreholes to obtain the rock sample.
-Techniques such as X-ray, tomographic scanning, and thin section analysis provide information regarding core porosity, permeability, subsurface homogeneity, and reservoir quality.
+Techniques such as XRD, MRI, measured permeability and porosity, and thin section analysis provide information regarding rock properties and reservoir quality.

-- 2D and 3D seismic data for locating faults and fractures and geothermal fluids in the reservoir
+- 2D and 3D seismic data for locating faults and fractures and identifying relevant stratigraphy

-- Gravity data for determining local and regional rock structure, densities, and porosities in the fault zones
+- Gravity data for determining local and regional rock structure and basement depths

-- Magnetotelluric data for determining the subsurface resistivity.
+- Magnetotelluric data for determining the subsurface resistivity and aquifer locations.
 The data is also useful in detecting geothermal anomalies including the presence of faults and caprocks

-- Heat flow data through wireline logging to determine fluid temperature along the depth of each borehole
+- Heat flow data through wireline logging to determine rock temperature along the depth of each borehole

-- Surface data including geological and topographical mapping
+- Surface data including geological mapping, GPS, and tiltmeter data

 - Infrastructure data obtained through GIS mapping